-The practice is taking part in the Green Impact Award; a programme developed as a collaboration between the University of Bristol, the Royal College of General Practitioners, HEE South West and the National Union of Students.
+The practice took part in the programme which was developed as a collaboration between the University of Bristol, the Royal College of General Practitioners, HEE South West and the National Union Students.

 Recycle your inhalers

 As part of the Green Impact Award we now have an inhaler recycling bin at Nettleham Medical Practice.
 You can drop off all unwanted inhalers to the dispensary for recycling.

 The Practice has been formally recognised for its support to unpaid carers.